dbuscombe-usgs/doodle_labeller/README.md

 This is python software that is designed to be used from within a `conda` environment.
 After setting up that environment, the user places imagery in a folder and creates a `config` file that tells the program where the imagery is and what classes will be labeled.
 The minimum number of classes is 2.
 There is no limit to the maximum number of classes.

+This tool can be used in a few different ways, including:

+1. Create a label image in one go, by defining all classes at once in a single config file

+2. Create a label image in stages, by defining subsets of classes in multiple config files (then optionally merging them afterwards using `merge.py`)

+The second option is possibly more time-efficient for complex scenes

 ### create environment
 ```
 conda env create -f doodler.yml